Saima-K/Saima-K.github.io/_posts/2018-03-12-welcome-to-my-blog.markdown

 categories: jekyll update
 ---
 Hey there!
 This is my first blog and i am really looking forward for an amazing one.
 Being a design student I work on pretty cool stuff that i would love to share with you guys.
-Well, I am still working on my blog and I need to change the theme, but I hope you like the content.
+Well, I am still working on my blog and need to make some updates, but I hope you like my work.
-Please leave feedback in the comments section below.
+Please leave your feedback in the comments section below.

 {% if page.comments %}